 The criteria for this standard was met in the initial application submitted on February 1, 2018.
-The information in the amended application also meets the standard.

 The school plans to contract with Sarasota County District for transportation services.
 (P. 100)

 The expectation that 70% of students will be transported seems high based on District percentage of 47%.
 There is concern over the number of Transportation FTE used in the Revenue Worksheet (overall and ESE FTE).
 This will impact budget projections for both revenue and expenses.
 (Budget Revenue Estimate Worksheet attachment)